Want to know what you need to think about before arriving at university? Here is some essential information.

 Dyslexia and disability support

-Our goal is to support each and every student and ensure they have a rewarding experience from start to finish.
-There are many different types of disability, they can be visible or hidden; physical, related to mental health, or a long term medical condition.
-If you think any of these could apply to you the you will find a Student Support Registration on the applicant portal, and we can discuss what support we can offer you.
-Depending on your disability we may require additional documents and, to ensure you get the recognition and support you require from the start of your first semester, it is important that you send through your assessment evidence and apply to the DSA as soon as possible.
+Our goal is to support each and every student and ensure a rewarding experience from start to finish.
+We understand that a disability can be visible or hidden.
+It may be physical, related to mental health, a long term medical condition or a learning difference such as dyslexia.
+If you think any of these could apply to you, complete the Student Support Registration on the applicant portal, and we can discuss what support we can offer.
+Depending on your disability we may require additional documents and, to ensure you get the recognition and support you require from the start of your first semester, it is important that you send through your assessment evidence and apply for DSA as soon as possible.
 Read more about the support we offer for dyslexia and other disabilities here.

 University health centre